AskMeAgain/Event-Meshinery/README.md

 ## Motivation <a name="Motivation"></a>

-Doing long running (blocking) calls (like rest) via Kafka Streams represents a challenge as this blocks a single thread in the Kafka Streams framework from processing other messages and a single partition from getting processed:
+Doing long running (blocking) procedures (like rest calls) via Kafka Streams represents a challenge:

 **If you block a partition with a long running call, then you cannot process any other messages from this partition until the processing is unblocked.**

 This means that you can only scale in Kafka Streams as far as your Kafka Cluster (Partition count) allows:
-If your Kafka Cluster has 32 Partitions per topic, you can only have a max number of 32 running threads and can only run 32 stream processors/message processing in parallel.
+If your Kafka Cluster has 32 Partitions per topic, you can only have a max number of 32 running threads and can only run
+32 stream processor/message processing in parallel (for this topic).

 To solve this problem, the Event-Meshinery framework removes a guarantee:

-**Messages are not processed in a partition in order, but processed as they arrive.**
+**Messages in a partition are not processed in order, but processed as they arrive.**

-This is possible if your events are completely independent of each other and it doesnt matter if you process message B before message A, even if it is stored in the same partition.
+This is possible if your events are completely independent of each other and the order of events in a single topic/partition is not important.

 ## Advantages of Event-Meshinery <a name="Advantages"></a>

-* This framework lets you structure your code in a really transparent way by providing a state store independent api, by separate the business layer from the underlying implementation layer
+* Structure your code in a really transparent way by providing a state store independent api, by separating the business layer from the underlying implementation layer
 * You can resume a process in case of error and you will start exactly where you left off (within bounds)
-* Fine granular configs for your thread management
+* Fine granular configs for your thread management (if needed)
 * Fast time-to-market: switching between state stores is super easy: Start with memory for fast iteration cycles, if you need more guarantees switch to mysql or kafka without much work
 * Easily integrated (using Spring or by constructing everything by hand)
-* Create a complete event diagram to map your events and how they interact with each other (see "Draw the Graph")
+* Create a complete event diagram to map your events and how they interact with each other

-## Module Structure <a name="Module-Structure"></a>

-The architecture of this repo is simple: you have all normal modules and XXX-spring which all implement an autoconfiguration for.

-* If you want to start a new project quickly, you should just checkout the spring versions.
-* If you want to have more control or dont want to use spring, choose the normal versions instead
+* Automatic Grafana Monitoring integration.

 ## Architecture <a name="Architecture"></a>